The Girl on the Train (2016 film): Post-production

+Music

 Release

 The film was part of DreamWorks' distribution deal with Walt Disney Studios, which began in 2009.
 In November 2015, Walt Disney Studios Motion Pictures scheduled the film for an October 7, 2016, release through their Touchstone Pictures banner.
 However, DreamWorks and Disney did not renew their distribution deal, and in December 2015, Universal Pictures acquired the film's distribution rights, as part of their new distribution deal with DreamWorks' parent company, Amblin Partners.

 Universal retained Disney's original release date.
-Universal also distributed overseas, except in Europe, the Middle East and Africa, where distribution was handled by Mister Smith Entertainment through other distributors.
+Universal also distributed it overseas, except in India and most international territories where distribution was handled by Mister Smith Entertainment through other distributors.
 Entertainment One released the film in the United Kingdom on October 5, 2016.

+Home media

+Universal Pictures Home Entertainment released The Girl on the Train on Digital HD on January 3, 2017, and on Ultra HD Blu-ray, Blu-ray and DVD on January 17, 2017.

 Reception

 Box office

 The Girl on the Train grossed $75.4 million in the United States and Canada and $97.8 million in other countries for a worldwide total of $173.2 million, against a production budget of $45 million.

 In the United States and Canada, the film was released alongside The Birth of a Nation and Middle School: The Worst Years of My Life, and was projected to gross around $25–30 million in its opening weekend, with some having it opening to as low as $18 million.
 The film was expected to play like the similarly themed Gone Girl, which opened to $37.5 million in October 2014, although that film had more star power to carry it.
 It went on to gross $24.5 million in its opening weekend, finishing first at the box office.
-In its second weekend it grossed $12 million, finishing third at the box office.
+In its second weekend it grossed $12 million, finishing second at the box office.